“Don’t knock it until you’ve tried it”, I thought, viewing the artificial cow teats at the big harvest festival in Vienna.

-But if you do fancy practicing your milking skills, this 2-day weekend event is the place.
-If you don’t, there’s still plenty else on offer to warm the country heart.
+But if you do fancy practicing your milking skills, the 2-day Erntdankefest (harvest festival) event might be the place.

-Once a year, in early September, Austria’s agriculture descends on Vienna’s Heldenplatz* to offer thanks for the harvest, showcase its products and educate city dwellers in the ways of the rural world.
+Once a (normal) year, usually in early September, Austria’s agriculture descends on Vienna to offer thanks for the harvest, showcase its products, and educate city dwellers in the ways of the rural world.